Asset Management Professional Certification Program

 - Completion of the AMP program (or equivalent education and experience) leads to the "CAMP professional designation" issued by PEMAC

 - Qualifies for Continuing Education Units for Engineers and Engineering Technologists.
 AMP courses 1 through 5 each account for 30 hours of "lessons".
 Consult your P.Eng or CET association for more information.

 - AMP is recognized by the Canadian Network of Asset Managers (CNAM) Education, Research and Training committee

 We have learned from our experience with MMP that employer recognition builds gradually based on the demonstrated performance of graduates.
-If you happen see employer recognition in any Career Listings, please let us know!
+If you happen to see employer recognition in any Career Listings, please let us know!
 We'll collect sightings here.